8 Probable Reasons Why You Are Not Getting Pregnant

 Every woman dreams of becoming pregnant and starting a family but sometimes it is not always easy.
 Some try for many months or even years without any success and this is very heartbreaking and frustrating.
 According to statistics over 85% of couples who have regular unprotected sex will end with a pregnancy within a year but for the rest, this might never happen, or it will take many years.
 However, in most cases, the elusive pregnancy is as a result of a few common factors, and if you know them, then things will become easy for you.
 Below are eight of the most common ones.

 It is common for friends to tell you to stay calm and relax when you are trying to conceive.
 And this is rightfully so because any stress whether bad or good will take a toll on you both mentally and physically and hence make it hard for you to conceive.
 Cortisol, which is the stress hormone, can interfere with several things in your body including your placenta, and this may be the only thing making it hard for you to get pregnant.
+Stress hormone can also lead to skin problems or insomnia and you will even put little effort to get pregnant.
+Whole house humidifier will draw more moisture from everything so you can feel healthier, especially, it also increases the chance to have a baby.

 2. Weight Issues